3rekse/omarillo/README.md

 This code uses a previous version ([https://github.com/microsoft/pxt-screen-turtle](https://github.com/microsoft/pxt-screen-turtle)) but I needed some specific changes as requested by the elementray teacher I was working with:
 - needed to minimize the number of blocks
 - needed to change some block names, to help student's
-- needed to use cartesian coordinates, this (0,0) being in the center of the screen
+- needed to use cartesian coordinates, (0,0) being in the center of the screen

 See an example in actions at:
 > Open this page at [https://mr-coxall.github.io/turtle-logo/](https://mr-coxall.github.io/turtle-logo/)